Freetech-Solutions/omlnginx/README.md

 The OmniDialer for Omnileads

+$ cp env .env

+Modify the .env file according to your needs and do:

 $ docker-compose up -d

 A flask server would be running at 0.0.0.0:1440 with a Gearman job server and 3 Gearman workers.